Write on and change your life

-My aim was to take individuals who might not have written anything remotely creative since they left school and lead them in small steps to the point where they could at least contemplate writing a professional looking short story of up to two thousand words.
+My courses were designed to take individuals who might never had written anything remotely creative and lead them in small steps to the point where they could compose some accessible poetry or write a professional looking short story of up to two thousand words.

-Haikus come from Japan and comprise three lines, the first of five syllables, the second of seven and the third again five.
-They are deceptively simple, have surprising depth and can make you think and see familiar things differently.
+Haikus come from Japan and comprise three lines: the first of five syllables, the second of seven and the third, again, five.
+They are deceptively simple, can have surprising depth and make you think and see familiar things differently.
 The three lines together are said to represent what a Japanese-speaking person could say in one breath.

 Clerihews are more flexible.
 They were invented by Edmund Clerihew Bentley when he was a 16-year-old schoolboy in London.
 They contain four lines, the first being a person’s name, invariably someone famous who is easily lampooned, politicians are obvious targets.
 The remaining three lines tell a story, the second line rhyming with the first and the last two lines with each other.

 Most of us can recite Limericks from memory, many of them hilarious, but too bawdy for general use.
 They comprise five lines and use the rhyming pattern AABBA, in which the first, second and fifth lines rhyme, while the third and fourth also rhyme, but they’re shorter with a different rhyming words.

 Traditionally, they start with ‘There was an old/young man/women from somewhere’.
 Pick a place that has plenty of rhyming words.
 Leeds and York are obviously easier than Darlington or Manchester.

 We all read out loud what we’d written and that made us laugh and boosted our confidence.